janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Setting up a DNS SRV record

-The final step is rather hard to explain universally, since it depends a lot on your domain registrar&#8217;s configuration interface.
+The final step is rather hard to explain universally, since it depends a lot on your domain registrar's configuration interface.
 But I assume that most registrars will have the necessary steps documented in their help sections, or their support people will be happy to help you.

-Those of you registering with [Gandi](https://gandi.net) – you&#8217;re in luck.
-The documentation on [how to set up an SRV record at Gandi](https://wiki.gandi.net/en/dns/zone/srv-record) is quite helpful: Using the &#8220;normal&#8221; zone configuration interface, you&#8217;ll first have to create a new version of the zone that contains `$SERVER_NAME`&#8216;s entries, and add a new record of type `SRV` and name `_matrix._tcp`:<figure id="attachment_259" style="width: 740px" class="wp-caption alignnone">
+Those of you registering with [Gandi](https://gandi.net) – you're in luck.
+The documentation on [how to set up an SRV record at Gandi](https://wiki.gandi.net/en/dns/zone/srv-record) is quite helpful: Using the &#8220;normal&#8221; zone configuration interface, you'll first have to create a new version of the zone that contains `$SERVER_NAME`'s entries, and add a new record of type `SRV` and name `_matrix._tcp`:<figure id="attachment_259" style="width: 740px" class="wp-caption alignnone">

 <img src="https://i2.wp.com/janw.io/wp-content/uploads/2016/12/matrix-srv-record.png?resize=525%2C194&#038;quality=100&#038;strip=all&#038;ssl=1" alt="" width="525" height="194" class="size-full wp-image-259" srcset="https://i0.wp.com/janw.xyz/wp-content/uploads/2016/12/matrix-srv-record.png?w=740&quality=100&strip=all&ssl=1 740w, https://i0.wp.com/janw.xyz/wp-content/uploads/2016/12/matrix-srv-record.png?resize=300%2C111&quality=100&strip=all&ssl=1 300w" sizes="(max-width: 706px) 89vw, (max-width: 767px) 82vw, 740px" data-recalc-dims="1" /><figcaption class="wp-caption-text">Screenshot of the &#8220;add a record&#8221; interface of Gandi.net for setting up a \_matrix.\_tcp SRV record</figcaption></figure>

 The value field contains &#8220;priority, weight. port, and target, ending in a dot&#8221;.
 Priority and weight are of no concern to us, so I chose default values ``, and `5`.
 For the port, we enter the one opened in the firewall (`64949` in my case, and the target is our `server-name.example.` (replace with your domain name from `$SERVER_NAME` and add a dot at the end!)

-Upon saving the entry don&#8217;t forget to activate the new zone file to propagate the new setting to the Gandi nameservers.
+Upon saving the entry don't forget to activate the new zone file to propagate the new setting to the Gandi nameservers.

 Time for an extensive coffee break to wait for DNS propagation.
 After a while you can use the URL [`https://matrix.org/federationtester/api/report?server_name=server-name.example`](https://matrix.org/federationtester/api/report?server_name=server-name.example) to test our server.
 If the SRV record is working, the return should contain something like